pointcheck/KarnixSOC/README.md

 Pros:
   * Allows separation of program from hardware bitstream.
+  * Allows binary with large .text segements, as big as NOR flash free space allows.

 Cons:
   * Not possible to place binary to a different location in NOR flash.